-All Hosts are required to provide the hardware necessary to support a QPSK downstream out-of-band (OOB) channel for the Card, or to support the DOCSIS Set-top Gateway (DSG) function.
-The Card SHALL forward data received on this channel to the Host as appropriate through one or more data flows requested by the Host.
-In some cases, the Card will terminate data received on the QPSK downstream OOB channel or the DSG Ethernet tunnel for its own use (e.g., EMMs).
+All Hosts are required to provide the hardware necessary to support a QPSK downstream (FDC) channel for the Card.
+Host 2.0 devices are required to incorporate a QPSK upstream (RDC) channel for the Card and a DOCSIS embedded Cable Modem (eCM) for bidirectional IP support.
+The eCM is required to support the DOCSIS Set-top Gateway (DSG) function.
+There are four types of flows on the extended channel: MPEG, IP, Socket, and DSG.
+When in SCTE 55 mode or basic DSG mode, the Card SHALL forward MPEG data to the Host as appropriate through one or more data flows requested by the Host.
+In some cases, the Card will terminate data received on the QPSK downstream FDC channel or the DSG flows for its own use (e.g., EMMs).
 In other cases, it MAY perform a filtering function and discard data known to be of no interest to the Host.

-Supported system architectures imply two different ways of using the Extended Channel Support resource:
+Supported system architectures imply three different ways of using the Extended Channel Support resource:

-- The application is in the Host and the data are transferred to/from the headend via the QPSK modem. - The application is in the Card and the data are transferred to/from the headend via the Host's eCM.
+- The application is in the Host and the data is transferred to/from the headend via the QPSK modem. - The application is in the Card and the data is transferred to/from the headend via the Host's eCM. - The application is in the Host and the data is transferred to/from the headend via the Host's eCM.
+For example, in DSG mode, SI data is transferred from the eCM to the Card and then from the Card to the Host in an MPEG section flow (as explained in Section 9.14.1).

-This resource has four versions: Version 1 of this resource is required for Hosts that do not have an embedded High Speed Host (DOCSIS) Modem; Versions 2, 3, and 4 are required for Hosts that have an embedded High Speed Host (DOCSIS) Modem and support both Basic and Advanced DOCSIS Set-top Gateway (DSG).
-Version 4 of this resource includes support for all of the objects defined by versions 3, 2, and 1.
+Version 1 of this resource is required for Hosts that do not have an embedded High Speed Host (DOCSIS) Modem.
+Versions 2, 3, 4 and 5 of this resource are required for Hosts that have an embedded High Speed Host (DOCSIS) Modem.